networkop/tkng/content/services/clusterIP/dataplane/iptables.md

 Since `MARK` is not a [terminating target](https://gist.github.com/mcastelino/c38e71eb0809d1427a6650d843c42ac2#targets), the lookup continues down the `KUBE-SERVICES` chain where our packets gets DNAT'ed to one of the randomly selected backend endpoints (as shown above).

-However, this time, before it gets sent to its final destination, the packet gets another de-tour via the `KUBE-POSTROUTING` chain:
+However, this time, before it gets sent to its final destination, the packet gets another detour via the `KUBE-POSTROUTING` chain:

 {{< highlight bash "linenos=false,hl_lines=4" >}}